embecosm/dcEmb/man/source/howto.rst

       dynamic_3body_model(); // Class Constructor
     };

-Continuing to tollow the above instructions, we also need to populate this class with at least the following functions: :code:`get_observed_outcomes()` and :code:`get_forward_model_function()`.
+Continuing to follow the above instructions, we also need to populate this class with at least the following functions: :code:`get_observed_outcomes()` and :code:`get_forward_model_function()`.